 5. Treat yourself well

 Are you getting the basic requirements for looking after your health and wellbeing, such as enough sleep, exercise and nutrition?
-With busy lives, it’s not always possible to get these things all of the time and there’s nothing wrong with that, but if you’re not getting them on a long term basis then chances are you are not as happy as you could be.
-It is astonishing how things such as bad diet and lack of sleep can have a knock-on impact on your mood and wellbeing.
-This is why it’s so important to be stubborn in making them priorities in your life – a lot of things should come secondary to getting these basic necessities.
+With busy lives, it’s not always possible to get these things all of the time and there’s nothing wrong with that but if you’re not getting them on a long term basis then chances are you are not as happy as you could be.
+It’s astonishing how things such as bad diet and lack of sleep can have a knock-on impact on your mood and wellbeing.
+This is why it’s so important to be stubborn in making them priorities in your life.
+A lot of things should come secondary to getting these basic necessities.

-It’s not only your body that you have to treat well, but your mind too.
+It’s not only your body that you have to treat well but your mind too.
 Negative thought mechanisms are detrimental to happiness.
-Consider negative thoughts the same as you would unhealthy food, it just doesn’t do you any good.
+Consider negative thoughts the same as you would unhealthy food, they just don’t do you any good.
 Think and speak positively about the good in your life, the good in yourself and the good in others.
-We can often be hard on ourselves, but would you ever speak deprecatingly to a friend or a family member?
+We can often be hard on ourselves but would you ever speak deprecatingly to a friend or a family member?
 Of course not, so why would you do it to yourself?
 Maintain a sense of self-respect and self-worth, because the way you treat yourself sets standards for the way that others treat you.